Arnie Malham is a serial entrepreneur and bestselling author who's done culture wrong enough times to get it right.

 - Display to the world who your brand is and what it stands for.
 Your culture should be a reflection of your brand identity.

-Why?
-On one hand, it’s getting harder and harder for companies to get away with any kind of culture-brand dissonance.
+It’s getting harder and harder for companies to get away with any kind of culture-brand dissonance.
 The spread of information just doesn’t work that way anymore.
 The fusion of the internet, social media, and a workforce that is far more critical of business practices than ever before has made sure of that.

 Take the case of the Wells Fargo fake account scandal in 2016 - brought to our attention by our culture and branding thought leader from The Edge, Denise Lee Yohn.

 It took some exposure from one of their own employees, a special investigation led by a Senator, and the coordination of key media outlets to bring these unethical practices to light.
 When all was said and done, Wells Fargo had replaced their CEO, lost over 5,000 employees, and forever tarnished a reputation that had taken them decades to establish.

 Just imagine how much faster these kinds of practices will be exposed in the coming decade!

 A business with a brand-culture mismatch will not survive long in today’s market of consumers that expect more authentic brands and talented employees that want to feel purpose in their work.

 So, if you want to stay competitive, attract and retain the top talent out there, and keep your business from being called out for dishonest messaging, it’s time to start talking about making culture a priority - and actually doing the work of building a powerful one.

 These are the 6 pillars that will help you effectively build a strong company culture that breeds high performers.

 Pillar #1 - A Strong, Healthy Culture Only Starts From The Very Top